RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### Simple UI

-The current UI is created with vuejs+vuetify.
-It is not good for your taste, try simple UI.
-Simple UI reveals interactions with Web-API.
+The UI is created with vuejs+vuetify.
+It is not of your taste, try simple UI.
+Simple UI reveals interactions with Web-UI.
 If you are currently accessing the UI by a URL ending with ".../ui/index.html", the simple UI is avaiable at ".../ui2/index.html".

 ## S3 Client Access Example

 The following example shows accessing an endpoint using the AWS CLI.
-An access-key pair can be obtained by Lens3 Web-API.
+An access key pair can be obtained by Lens3 Web-UI.
 Lens3 only works with the signature algorithm v4, and it is specified as "s3v4".

 ```